tagn/knowledge-vault/TTRPG/Drakkenheim/Factions/Church of the Falling Fire.md

 ## Major Members:

-- **Lucretia**: Spiritual leader and possibly the **High Flamekeeper** or equivalent within the Church.
+- **Lucretia**: Spiritual leader within the **Church of the Falling Fire**.
 She plays a pivotal role in guiding the faith’s moral compass and interacting with outsiders.
 Respected, trusted, and seen by your party as a rare stable force.

 - **Ophelia Reed**: **High Flamekeeper** of the **Chapel of Saint Ardenna**, flanked by **Knights of the Silver Order**.
 Wields potent divine magic and relics.
 While more militant and dogmatic than Lucretia, she represents the Church’s formal power and authority​.